pranay7293/Adventure/README.md

 - Will rotate along with horizontal mouse input. 🖱
 - On Mouse Right Click, the player will enter into shoot mode.
 Aim Crosshair will be enabled.
 - With Mouse Left Click, the player can start shooting the enemies.
 But it works only in shoot mode.
+- Reach the Golden Cup at the opposite end of the player spawn location. to Win the Game.
 - Will be in Idle when there is no input.

 ##### Health || Damage || Game Over